ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 "awful" in a few years.
 That's certainly happened to me.

 At the time of writing my ideal work culture offers a good work-life balance.
-I want to be able to sleep and spend weekends in the woods when I feel like it.
+I want to be able to sleep and spend weekends 100% disconnected when I feel like it (if I'm on-call, fine -- that's a planned thing).
 I value work cultures with an emphasis on social good will (help each other, be positive, teach/learn from your neighbors, etc), (self)-education and transparency.
 See [this post](/notes/values.html) for my values overall.

 Now onto how to evaluate this in an interview setting.
 Some of these criteria are self-explanatory; others require that you ask specific questions to your